reedchen19/cyclegan_verasonics/README.md

 ### Verasonics Implementation

-To implement the models on the Verasonics Vantage system, which uses a MATLAB interface, models trained in **Python 3.7** with **TensorFlow 2.9.1** were imported into **MATLAB R2019a**.
+To implement the models on the Verasonics Vantage system, which uses a MATLAB interface, models trained in **Python 3.7** with **TensorFlow 2.9.1** were imported into **MATLAB R2019a** with the **Deep Learning Toolbox** and **Deep Learning Toolbox Converter for ONNX Model Format**.
 Due to compatibility and import challenges, several steps were taken:

 1. **Model Format Conversion**:
    - **MATLAB R2019a** includes the `importKerasLayers` method for importing Keras HDF5 models.
 However, the method did not support several TensorFlow layers.